CartoDB/analytics-toolbox-core/modules/transformations/snowflake/doc/ST_DESTINATION.md

 **Description**

 Takes a Point and calculates the location of a destination point given a distance in degrees, radians, miles, or kilometers; and bearing in degrees.
-This uses the Haversine formula to account for global curvature. https://turfjs.org/docs/#destination
+This uses the Haversine formula to account for global curvature.

 * `origin`: `GEOGRAPHY` starting point.
 * `distance`: `DOUBLE` distance from the origin point.
 * `bearing`: `DOUBLE` ranging from -180 to 180.
-* `units` (optional): `STRING` any of the options supported by turf units: miles, kilometers, degrees or radians.
+* `units` (optional): `STRING` units of length, the supported options are: miles, kilometers, degrees or radians.
 By default `units` is `kilometers`.

 **Return type**